 Most people think of a “yule log” as a chocolate cake that is served only at Christmas.
 If you ask anyone what the yule log cake represents, they will say, “Err I think it is German?”
 No, it’s not!
 It is Irish and Celtic!
 While the yule log cake is the most delicious thing going in December, the reason why people serve the cake is because they have ceased using actual yule logs in midwinter.
-But the traditions surrounding yule logs are awesome, and deserve to be resurrected.
+But the traditions surrounding yule logs are wonderful, and deserve to be resurrected.

-The yule log once held the place in the heart of the midwinter celebration as the highlight of the solstice festival.
+The yule log was once at the heart of the midwinter celebration, the highlight of the solstice festival.
+It represented hope for the future and the fire would burn away old wrongs.
 But here’s the loveliest part of the tradition: the yule log must be acquired from the householder’s land, or have been given to the householder as a gift.

 As part of this custom, logs were given to widows and elderly people and poor villagers, to make sure everyone had a warm fire during the solstice.
 This log was intended to be burned over the twelve nights of Yule, so as one end burned down, the log would be shoved further into the fireplace until just ashes remained after nearly two weeks.

-Over time, as houses developed kitchens and a separate fireplace for warmth rather than cooking, then yule logs were cut into smaller pieces; one piece was intended to burn for a night.
-Whether the yule log was an entire trunk, or a chunk of one, it still was decorated and fussed over as part of the celebrations.
+Over time, as houses developed kitchens and a separate fireplace for warmth rather than cooking, yule logs were cut into smaller pieces; one piece was intended to burn for a night.
+Whether the yule log was an entire trunk or a chunk of one, it still was decorated and fussed over as part of the celebrations.

 Traditionally, Irish people would sit around the log and tell ghost stories, sing and play cards.
-So this Christmas (or whatever you celebrate at the solstice) you could give the beautiful gift of a Bloc na Nollaig to friends and family, and explain the lost Irish tradition behind it.
+So, this Christmas (or whatever you celebrate at the solstice) you could give the beautiful gift of a Bloc na Nollaig to friends and family, and explain the lost Irish tradition behind it.

 You can even personalise your yule log, and include the whole family in decorating it.
 If the log is for you, make a note of all of the things you want to let go of.
 Place this note into the log, and watch it burn away into the night.

 Another more chic way of giving a yule log is to bundle together a large bunch of sticks, all cut to the same size.
-Then you can bind them with string and holly, and this puts a beautifully modern twist on the yule log gift.
+Then bind them with string and holly to put a beautifully modern twist on the yule log gift.
 Glue candles onto the stick bundle log for a great effect.

 Scouting for holly was the children’s job at the solstice.
 Finding a holly bush with lots of berries was considered a harbinger of good luck.
 And the practice of decorating the house with holly allowed poor people to decorate their homes in the same way as those who were richer.
 Holly was everywhere and the poor could be as fabulous – decoratively speaking – as the wealthy.

-At Christmas, some people in Ireland still hang up plastic mistletoe; however, we need to revive the tradition of going into the forest to find some real mistletoe.
+At Christmas, some people in Ireland still hang up plastic mistletoe.
+However, we need to revive the tradition of going into the forest to find some real mistletoe.
 It is such a lovely pastime, too nice to lose.

 Candles in the Window

-Some customs from the “Yule of yore” still exist today.
-And there is a particularly Irish tradition that is really lovely, and ancient – but we’re losing it, fast.
-It is the tradition of one big candle, the Coinneal Mór na Nollaig, displayed prominently in the window that faces the road.
+Some customs from the Yule of yore still exist today.
+One particularly Irish tradition that is really lovely and ancient – but is fast becoming lost – is the tradition of the big candle (Coinneal Mór na Nollaig) displayed prominently in the window facing the road.

 Why is December 8th the Traditional Christmas Shopping Day?

 We all joke about it… the day people come to the big smoke to do all their shopping for Christmas.
-Many people even take a few days off work and make it an annual event!
+Many people even take a few days off work and make it an annual event.
 So why is the 8th of December the day that people do this?
 Well, it is because of the tradition of Margadh Mór.